Skip to main content

 string

 Variant of the test type.
-Applicable for QUALITY and RED_TEAMING test types.
+Applicable for ACCURACY and SECURITY test types.

 metric_ids